06 Safeguarding children, young people and vulnerable adults policy

 extended family or friendship networks linked to involvement in extremism or terrorism.

-- The designated person is required to familiarise themselves with LSP procedures, as well as online guidance including:
+LSP procedures, as well as online guidance including:

 - The prevent duty: for schools and childcare providers www.gov.uk/government/publications/protecting-children-from-radicalisation-the-prevent-duty

-- The designated person should follow LSP guidance in relation to how to respond to concerns regarding extremism and ensure that staff
+- The designated safeguarding lead at Woodlands Preschool should follow LSP guidance in relation to how to respond to concerns

-know how to identify and raise any concerns in relation to this with them.
+regarding extremism and ensure that staff know how to identify and raise any concerns in relation to this with them.

-- The designated person must know how to refer concerns about risks of extremism/radicalisation to their LSP safeguarding team or the
+- The designated safeguarding lead at Woodlands Preschool must know how to refer concerns about risks

-- The designated person should also ensure that they and all other staff working with children and young people understand how to
+- The designated safeguarding lead should also ensure that they and all other staff at Woodlands

-recognise that someone may be at risk of violent extremism.
+Preschool working with children and young people understand how to recognise that someone may be at risk of violent extremism.

-training as offered by local authorities.
-WRAP training covers local arrangements for dealing with concerns that a child may be at risk of extremism and/or radicalisation.
+that a child may be at risk of extremism and/or radicalisation.

 Parental consent for radicalisation referrals

-LSP procedures are followed in relation to whether parental consent is necessary prior to making a
+LSP procedures are followed at Woodlands Preschool in relation to

-referral about a concern that a child or adult may be at risk of being drawn into terrorism.
-It is good practice to seek the consent of the person, or for very young children, the consent of their
+whether parental consent is necessary prior to making a referral about a concern that a child or adult may be at risk of being drawn into terrorism.
+It is good practice to seek the consent of the

-parent/carer prior to making a referral, but it is not a requirement to seek consent before referring a concern regarding possible involvement in extremism or terrorism if it may put a child at risk,
+person, or for very young children, the consent of their parent/carer prior to making a referral, but it is not a requirement to seek consent before referring a concern regarding possible involvement

-or if an offence may have been or may be committed.
-Advice should be sought from line managers and local agencies responsible for safeguarding, as to whether or not consent should be sought on a
+in extremism or terrorism if it may put a child at risk, or if an offence may have been or may be committed.
+Advice should be sought from line managers and local agencies responsible for

-case-by-case basis.
-Designated persons should be mindful that discussion regarding potential referral due to concerns may be upsetting for the subject of the referral and their family.
-Initial advice
+potential referral due to concerns may be upsetting for the subject of the referral and their family.
+Initial advice regarding whether an incident meets a threshold for referral can be sought from

-regarding whether an incident meets a threshold for referral can be sought from the relevant local agency without specific details such as names of the family being given in certain
+the relevant local agency without specific details such as names of the family being given in certain circumstances.

 Consent is required prior to any individual engaging with a Channel intervention.
 Consent is usually